Twenty-one days of daily Bible-based devotional

 Reflection questions

-How does recognizing God's inexhaustible resources, wisdom, and knowledge shape
+How does being aware of God's inexhaustible resources, wisdom, and knowledge affect our perception of events?

 Our Takeaways from Romans 11:33